Back to blog

 Frequently asked questions

+What is persona prompting?
 Persona prompting assigns the model a detailed character or expert role at the start of a prompt — stronger than basic role assignment.
-Instead of 'act as a copywriter', you specify experience, voice attributes, biography, and what the persona would not say.
-The model uses these as constraints on its output, producing consistent expert-style responses.
+Instead of "act as a copywriter," you specify experience, voice attributes, biography, and what the persona would not say.
+The model uses these as constraints, producing consistent, on-style expert responses for writing, tone, and reasoning-shaped tasks.

-Yes — common in product research.
-Define a persona with demographic, psychographic, and behavioral details.
-Ask the model to react to your product, copy, or feature ideas as that persona.
-Useful for early hypothesis testing; not a replacement for real user interviews.
+Can I use personas to simulate customers?
+Yes — it is common in product research.
+Define a persona with demographic, psychographic, and behavioral details, then ask the model to react to your product, copy, or feature ideas as that persona.
+It is useful for early hypothesis testing and pressure-testing messaging, but it is not a replacement for real user interviews.

-System prompt for stability across a conversation.
-User prompt is fine for one-off requests.
-For multi-turn conversations, system prompt prevents the persona drifting after 10+ messages.
+Does persona prompting work better in the system prompt or the user prompt?
+Use the system prompt (or ChatGPT Custom Instructions) for stability across a conversation; a user prompt is fine for one-off requests.
+For multi-turn chats, the system prompt prevents the persona from drifting back to a generic voice after 10+ messages.

 Free Chrome Extension